pandrr/osc2ws/README.md

 ## installation

+please install node.js for your operating system. <br>
+Download or clone the repo into a folder. <br>
-please install node.js for your operating system. open a terminal in the osc2ws directory and type:
+Open a terminal in the osc2ws directory and type:

 `npm i`